 Our Objectives

-2. To strengthen the sense of sharing and belonging by increasing opportunities for participation by Native families and community members in improving areas of economic, political, social, cultural, educational and recreational life in Thunder Bay.
+2. To strengthen the sense of sharing and belonging by increasing opportunities for participation by Indigenous families and community members in improving areas of economic, political, social, cultural, educational and recreational life in Thunder Bay.

 Board of Directors